 A prorated refund of material and technology fees may be offered to families who move from the District during the school year (transportation fees will not be refunded).
 Material and technology fees are waived for the remainder of the school year for students who move into the District after May 1.

 Parents can contact the Business Office to set up a payment plan for fees.
 If you are experiencing financial hardship and are incapable of paying any fee, please apply for a waiver.
 See the waiver application below; if you have questions, contact Kelly Mitchell, Business Office Specialist at 945-1844, x 7225.
-You must submit a complete waiver application, which includes all required attachments, on or before July 1.
-If you submit the application after July 1, your application still will be considered; however, you will be assessed a $25 late fee.
+You must submit a complete waiver application, which includes all required attachments.
+If you submit the application after the deadline (TBD), your application still will be considered; however, you will be assessed a $25 late fee.
 Fees are waived automatically if a family applies for and is found eligible for free milk (which makes them eligible for the National Free Lunch program).

 In either case, all fees, including activity fees, are waived.
 Principals encourage participation in after-school and co-curricular activities and keep the Business Office apprised of these activities.
 PTOs may be encouraged by the building principal to support families whose fees have been waived by paying field trip fees, other activity costs, and lunch expenses.
 All attempts to maintain family anonymity and confidentiality will be made.